How To Get Water Out Of The Bottom Of a Jet Ski

 • Dry the hull and the engine compartment.

-See also How to Get on a Jet Ski in Deep Water
+See also How to Flip a Jet Ski Back Over: Step By Step

 Ensure maximum water drainage from the bottom of your jet ski, regardless of the method you choose.
 This will prevent further damage and make the drying process easier.